-23. Real property is assessed based on its market value-in-use.
+24. Real property is assessed based on its market value-in-use.
 Ind.
 Code § 6-1.1-31-6(c); 2011 REAL PROPERTY ASSESSMENT MANUAL at 2 (incorporated by reference at 50 IAC 2.4-1-2).
 The cost approach, the sales-comparison, and the income approach are three generally accepted techniques to calculate market value-in-use.
-Id.
 Assessing officials primarily use the cost approach, but other evidence is permitted to prove an accurate valuation.
-Such evidence may include actual construction costs, sales information
+Such evidence may include actual construction costs, sales information regarding the subject property or comparable properties, appraisals, and any other information compiled in accordance with generally accepted appraisal principles.

-- regarding the subject property or comparable properties, appraisals, and any other information compiled in accordance with generally accepted appraisal principles. - 24.
-Regardless of the method used, a party must explain how its evidence relates to the relevant valuation date.
+- 25. Regardless of the method used, a party must explain how its evidence relates to the relevant valuation date.
 See O'Donnell v.
 Dep't of Local Gov't Fin., 854 N.E.2d 90, 95 (Ind.
 Tax Ct.
 2006); see also Long v.
 Wayne Twp.
 Ass'r, 821 N.E.2d 466, 471 (Ind.
 Tax Ct.
 2005).
 For a 2015 assessment, the valuation date was March 1, 2015.
 See Ind.
-Code § 6-1.1-4-4.5(f). - 25.
+Code § 6-1.1-4-4.5(f). - 26.
 An appraisal performed in conformance with generally recognized appraisal principles is often enough to establish a prima facie case.
 Meridian Towers, 805 N.E.2d at 479.
-Here, the Petitioners presented a Uniform Standards of Professional Appraisal Standards (USPAP) compliant appraisal prepared by John Adamson, a certified licensed trainee, and signed by Kyle Shoults, a certified licensed appraiser.
-Mr. Adamson estimated the value of the property at \$30,000 as of March 1, 2015. - 26.
-In an effort to discredit the Petitioners' appraisal, the Respondent argued the subject property is an "income-producing property" and the appraisal is flawed because it does not consider the income approach to value or a GRM.
+Here, the Petitioner presented a Uniform Standards of Professional Appraisal Standards (USPAP) compliant appraisal prepared by John Adamson, a certified licensed trainee, and signed by Kyle Shoults, a certified licensed appraiser.
+Mr. Adamson estimated the value of the property at \$17,000 as of March 1, 2015. - 27.
+In an effort to discredit the Petitioner's appraisal, the Respondent argued the subject property is "income-producing" and the appraisal is flawed because it does not consider either the income approach to value or a GRM.
 Indiana Code § 6-1.1-4-39 provides in part that the GRM "is the preferred method for valuing...real property that has at least one (1) and not more than four (4) rental units..."
 Because the GRM method is described only as the "preferred method," rather than mandatory, the statute contemplates circumstances in which the GRM method should be disregarded.
-Further, the evidence indicates the property is not an "income-producing property."
-According to Mr. Avenatti, "this property was never used as a rental property."
-The Respondent failed to submit any evidence to contradict this statement.
+Further, it is not entirely clear if the subject property is in fact an "income-producing property" as neither party offered any evidence to establish the fact.
 Consequently, the question the Board must address is not one of methodology, but whether the Petitioner established that the appraisal's sales-comparison approach results in an accurate market value-in-use for the subject property.
 As previously stated, the appraisal was prepared in conformity with USPAP and the appraiser has the training and education to make an informed decision as to which approach to value is appropriate in each situation.
 Additionally, no argument was made to detract from the credibility of the appraiser's purportedly comparable properties or the adjustments he made in his sales-comparison analysis.
-According to Mr. Adamson, the cost or income approaches were not considered because they were "not necessary for credible assignment results."
-Accordingly, based on the appraisal, the Petitioner made a prima facie case that the assessment should be reduced to \$30,000.
-The Board notes, this determination is based on the appraisal itself and not on the opinion of the Petitioners' witness Mr. Avenatti.
+According to Mr. Adamson, the cost or income approaches were not considered because they were

+"not necessary for credible assignment results."
+Accordingly, based on the appraisal, the Petitioner made a prima facie case that the assessment should be reduced to \$17,000.
+The Board notes, this determination is based on the appraisal itself and not on the opinion of the Petitioner's witness Mr. Avenatti.